alicepergatta/KisosvetV2/README.md

 - Color temperature regulation, and white color calibration
 - Different LED types for full spectre(WW + NW or WW + CW for example)
 - Flickering-free power modules and control circuitry schematic
-- DC-DC converter based power modules, wich can work at different voltage - in car, at home, everywhere with lithium battery pack.
+- DC-DC converter based power modules, which can work at different voltage - in car, at home, everywhere with lithium battery pack.
 - STM32 microcontroller as a "brain"
 - ESP8266 for networking functionality
 - User-friendly control from android-application